MZT-srcount/HyperGP/README.md

 Documentation is available online: https://hypergp.readthedocs.io/en/latest/

 # Installation

+## Binaries

-HyperGP is available on PyPI and can be installed with:
+HyperGP is available on PyPI and can be simply installed with:

 ```
 pip install HyperGP
 ```

 Supported Operation Systems: ``Linux``

+## From Source

+If you are installing from source, you will need:

 # Quick Start for Symbolic Regression